-The primary challenge for those with co-occurring bipolar disorder and alcohol abuse disorder or alcohol addiction is that the emotional instability common among people with bipolar disorder can make it particularly challenging to comply with the guidelines of a treatment plan or recovery program.
+The primary challenge for those with co-occurring bipolar disorder and alcohol addiction is that the emotional instability common among people with bipolar disorder can make it particularly challenging complying with the guidelines of a treatment plan or recovery program.
 According to DualDiagnosis.org, a treatment plan or rehabilitation program specifically designed to address the challenges of complex mental health disorders is the key to recovery, as trained specialists are able to design treatment programs that successfully address co-occurring conditions, avoiding the complications presented by symptoms of one disorder that hinder the treatment of another.

 Strategies for Diagnosing Co-Occurring Bipolar Disorder and Alcohol Addiction

-- Some experts believe that anyone with a substance use disorder or addiction should be screened for bipolar disorder.
-Due to the high rate of comorbidity of bipolar disorder and alcohol addiction or even drug addiction, screening those who present with alcohol addiction or drug addiction could prove an effective way to identify these patients and initiate active treatment for both disorders simultaneously.
+Experts believe that anyone with a substance use disorder or addiction should be screened for bipolar disorder.
+Due to the high rate of comorbidity of bipolar disorder and alcohol or drug addiction, screening those who presently have an addiction could prove an effective way to identify these patients and initiate active treatment for both disorders simultaneously.
 If one disorder is treated but the other is not yet diagnosed, it’s possible that people with bipolar disorder will relapse and continue using alcohol and drugs in an attempt to mask the extreme mood swings and other symptoms of bipolar disorder.

-- Sometimes, people with bipolar disorder will struggle with addiction for years and suffer through multiple relapses after repeated attempts to get clean – finally encountering one provider who suggests screening for bipolar disorder.
+People who are bipolar will often struggle with addiction for years and suffer through multiple relapses – finally encountering one provider who suggests screening for bipolar disorder.
 At Health.com, Jeffrey (name changed for confidentiality) describes his own experience of seeing multiple providers, in part due to moves to other areas.
 When one provider asks if he’d ever been diagnosed with bipolar disorder and shared information about the symptoms, the last 20 years of Jeffrey’s life suddenly began to make sense.

-- Bipolar disorder shares some common symptoms with alcohol addiction, making diagnosis particularly challenging.
+Bipolar disorder share common symptoms with alcohol addiction, making diagnosis particularly challenging.
 Providers who understand that every patient may present both with unique circumstances and unique symptoms are best equipped to approach each patient with an open mind.
-Too quickly attributing symptoms to alcohol abuse or drug abuse could lead to a missed diagnosis and thus leave patients without adequate treatment programs.
+Too quickly attributing symptoms to alcohol or drug abuse could lead to a missed diagnosis and thus leave patients without adequate treatment programs.

 Strategies for Successfully Treating Co-Occurring Bipolar Disorder and Alcohol Addiction